Glossary

 Obtaining Medication

 Prescriptions in the UK are issued by a local doctor (called their GP, or General Practitioner), traditionally a signed paper slip.
-For people who require the same medication time and again, there is a “repeat prescriptions”, which does not involve seeing anybody face-to-face.
+For people who require the same medication time and again, there are “repeat prescriptions”, a process which does not normally involve seeing anybody face-to-face.

-Armed with this slip, the patient then visits a pharmacy, and exchanges the slip for the meds.
-At that point, there is a fee, although many people are exempt.
-This is a flat fee, regardless of the actual medicine, so the patient is protected from some meds costing far more than others.
+Armed with this slip, the patient then visited a pharmacy, and exchanged the slip for the meds.
+At the point when meds are handed over, there is a fee, although many people are exempt.
+This is a flat fee, regardless of the actual medicine, so the patient is insulated from some meds costing more than others.

-Only since the 2010s, this process is now electronic.
-Once a doctor has agreed to prescribe something, the next time the patient is involved is when collect the prescription.
+Since the late-2010s, this process is now electronic.
+Once a doctor has agreed to prescribe something, the request is sent straight to a nominated pharmacy, and the next time the patient is involved is when meds are collected.
 For repeat prescriptions, there are many web sites which can now “ping” your initial request through to the doctor.
-Often, pharmacies themselves provide this service, they will provide the meds and send (post) them to the patient.
+Often, pharmacies themselves provide this service, they will provide the meds and might send (mail) them to the patient.
 There is no cost to the patient for this service, because pharmacies earn a commission for every med fulfilled.

 Disability Benefit

-The DWP is the Department for Work and Pensions, an agency of the UK government, responsibly mainly for the benefits system.
-Until the stroke, I had never used the benefits system, though I now receive ESA (Employment and Support Allowance) and PIP (Personal Independence Payment).
+The DWP is the Department for Work and Pensions, an agency of the UK government, responsible mainly for the benefits system.
+Until the stroke, I had never used the benefits system, though I now receive PIP (Personal Independence Payment) because of my disability.

 Meals